TogetherlyHub/audiosocket/examples/testclient/readme.md

 By default, the server listens on port 9092.
 You can change this by modifying the `listenAddr` constant in `server.go`.

+By default the server outputs received audio to STDOUT... so pipe this somewhere meaningful!

 ### Client

 To run the client, use the `go run client.go` command: